NREL/prisma-data-migrate-cli/README.md

 - Currently there is no command to run _only_ a specific data-migration if your migration history has become out of sync by running the wrong `prisma migrate` command directly.
 - There is not yet support for [multi-file schemas](https://www.prisma.io/blog/organize-your-prisma-schema-with-multi-file-support)
+- If you are using SQLite and your database file is identified with a relative path, you must either change it to be an absolute path or not use snapshots.

 ## License